DESIGN MANAGER, AKBD – Amy Hinck

 Beyond work she likes to get outside as much as possible and is typically up for doing anything active.
 Some of her favorites are snowboarding, walking, rollerblading, and exploring the city via bike.
 A special appreciation for NE drives her to investigate the local spots unique to the area.

-REMODELING DESIGNER / INTERIOR DESIGNER – Emily Blonigen
+INTERIOR DESIGNER / REMODELING DESIGN PRO – Emily Blonigen

 Emily Blonigen received her Bachelors of Science in Interior Design from the Art Institutes International Minnesota.
 One thing that she appreciates from her education is the artistic approach Ai takes to the Interior Design profession.
 Emily is currently studying for her LEED Green Associates Certification.
 Her main interest in the field is to find opportunities to create sustainable and healthy environments.
 Design may be achieved through trends, unique styles, colors, and materials- but great design is found through considering the users experience and the continuing future within that environment.
 With knowledgeable design practices and smart material selections, she is opening the doors of design towards a prosperous and more sustainable future that she is excited to be a part of.